Properties of Krylov state complexity in qubit dynamics: Single qubit

-Finally, we remark that while our mapping to the $\alpha$-parameter space appears to be dependent on our initial choice of basis (the energy eigenbasis), we show below that a change in basis only results in mapping to different points in the parameter space and does not affect the displacement.
+Finally, we remark that while our mapping to the $\alpha$-parameter space appears to be dependent on our initial choice of basis (the energy eigenbasis), a change in basis only results in mapping to different points in the parameter space and does not affect the displacement, as we show below.
 We consider a unitary transformation, $|\psi^\prime \rangle = \mathcal{U} |\psi\rangle$, under which the density matrix transforms as